Veaberji/Medium/README.md

 # Medium

 This project is a UI copy of the `https://angular.realworld.io` project.
-Angular 14 and NGRX 14 ware used.
+Angular 14 and NGRX 14 were used.

 ## Run Project